Phi Beta Sigma Fraternity, Inc.

 Sigmas of Houston

-Alpha Beta Sigma Chapter of Phi Beta Sigma Fraternity, Incorporated was chartered in 1934 by Brother Dr. C. L. Barnes, Brother Dr. A. E. Bowie, Brother Dr. C. T. Ewell, Brother George Simon, Brother C. L. Wilson and Brother F. G. Frye.
+Alpha Beta Sigma Chapter of Phi Beta Sigma Fraternity, Incorporated was chartered Sunday, February 25, 1934 by Brother Dr. C. L. Barnes, Brother Dr. A. E. Bowie, Brother Dr. C. T. Ewell, Brother George Simon, Brother C. L. Wilson and Brother F. G. Frye.
 Alpha Beta Sigma is one of the oldest Sigma chapters in the Gulf Coast Region and was one of the first alumni chapters of all fraternities chartered in Houston Texas.
 To this day, it remains the only Houston Sigma Chapter.

 Alpha Beta Sigma has consistently been one of the largest chapters in all of the fraternity and has on numerous occasions had membership to exceed 125 active members.
 The chapter has significant prominence on the National level of the Fraternity and boasts several Past National Officers including: three International Presidents, two 2nd National Vice Presidents, an International Director of Social Action and Bigger and Better Business and an International Director of Collegiate Affairs.
 Four Brothers from Alpha Beta Sigma Chapter have been inducted into the National Distinguished Service Chapter (the highest honor in Phi Beta Sigma).